StroppaFR/xodump/README.md

 ## Limitations

-This is mainly a PoC, it was tested on a regular Debian distro with libc 2.36 and ASLR enabled and works.
+This is mainly a PoC, it was tested on a regular Debian distro with libc 2.36 and ASLR enabled.
 There are many cases where this tool will simply not work:

 - if the target binary is linked statically with libc, the `write` function won't be able to be located, and it might not even even be present in the executable at all anyway,
 - if the target binary is loaded near shared libraries, which might be the case if it's compiled itself as a shared library (?),